outsidedav/swift/data/cloudant.md

 Great job!
 You've added a level of secure persistence to your app.
 Keep the momentum going by trying one of the following options:

 * View the  [{{site.data.keyword.cloudant_short_notm}} SDK for Swift![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/cloudant/swift-cloudant) source code.
+* Starter Kits are one of the fastest way to leverage the capabilities of IBM Cloud.
+The **Infinite Scrolling with Cloudant NoSQL for iOS** starter kit illustrates how to extend a ViewController to display data using pagination.
+This pattern of app is common for iOS developers, and is a great example for illustrating the capabilities of {{site.data.keyword.cloudant_short_notm}}.
+View all our available starter kits in the [Mobile developer dashboard](https://console.bluemix.net/developer/mobile/dashboard).
+Download the code.
+Run the App!
 * Learn more about and take advantage of all of the features that {{site.data.keyword.cloudant_short_notm}} has to offer, [check out the docs](/docs/services/Cloudant/index.html)!